162nd Infantry Regiment (United States): Successful Raid in capturing an enemy financier

 The American platoon of the 162nd Infantry Regiment received a tip of an enemy insurgent financier whose cell was responsible for the death of 40 Iraqi National Guard troops hiding in a car lot.
 The platoon requested to their commander to immediately order a raid to capture the financier as he might soon relocate to avoid being captured.
 The commander had a drone scout the area of the location.
 The commander then gave the green light and the platoon got into their Humvee vehicles and drove to the hideout of the enemy financier.
 The platoon arrived at the hide out, kicked down the door, surprised and captured the financier.
 There was a pile of money at the financier’s hideout.
 The Americans gathered all the money, intelligence, and arrested the financier.
 The Americans all safely returned back to base with the enemy financier.

 Casualties

 2nd Battalion was deployed in support of Operation Iraqi Freedom twice.
 2004 to 2005 and 2009 to 2010.
 There were 9 KIAs during the 2004-2005 Deployment.

 Deployment to Afghanistan

-In June 2014 the 2nd Battalion deployed to Afghanistan and return in May 2015.
+In June 2014 the 2nd Battalion deployed to Afghanistan and returned in May 2015.